stephenkostas/liferay-docs/discover/portal/articles/100-web-experience-management/04-organizing-content-with-tags-and-categories/05-auto-tagging-assets.markdown

 # Auto-tagging Assets [](id=auto-tagging-assets)

 [Tagging assets](/discover/portal/-/knowledge_base/7-2/tagging-content)
 is a great way to organize content.
-Typically, tags are applied by the content creator during content creation.
-However, it's also possible to *automatically* tag content.
-For example, you can upload an image and let @product@ scan it and automatically apply a tag that fits the image's content.
+Typically, the content creator applies tags while creating the content.
+It's also possible, however, to *automatically* tag content.
+For example, @product@ can scan an image on upload and automatically apply tags that fit the image's content.
 This lets you leverage tags without requiring content creators to manually apply them.

 +$$$